tkin91e55/django-wordle/docs/translation-system.md

 ### How It Works

-1. Reads source files in priority order (manual → app → allauth → django-core)
+1. Reads source files in priority order (manual → app → quiz → allauth → django-core)
 2. Merges using `msgcat --use-first` (first occurrence wins)
 3. Compiles merged `django.po` to `django.mo` using `msgfmt`
 4. Also compiles `djangojs.po` to `djangojs.mo` if present